PHSKC-APDE/hyrule/example_workflow/_targets.md

 require its own data cleaning routines as data can be messy in nearly infinite ways.

-#### Data cleaning

 [Documentation from the splink package](https://moj-analytical-services.github.io/splink/demos/tutorials/01_Prerequisites.html) describes some good general principles of data cleaning.
-Some additional items include:

-1. Common “junk” names (e.g. John Doe) should be removed.
-Reviewing the names with high frequency is generally a good way to find “junk” names.
-2. Limit date of birth values to reasonable limits (e.g. 1900 - current
-    year).

 #### `clean_hash`